mi150/VaLoRA/README.md

 ## Prepare the dataset and model
 Modify the path of base models and LoRA adapters in exp_suite.py.
-For example, modify BASE_MODEL to use a custom model path, like this:
+For example, modify BASE_MODEL to use a custom model path like this:
 ```bash
 BASE_MODEL = {"qwenvl": "your_model_path"}
 LORA_DIR = {"your_adapter_path",}